 If you have children and have done your research, you know MOST children take their first steps somewhere between 10 and 12 months.
-It’s our nature as parents that if our kid isn’t walking by 14 months, then there MUST be an issue, right?
+It’s our nature as parents to second guess the situation that if our kid isn’t walking by 14 months, then there MUST be an issue, right?

 Wrong.
 That doesn’t mean there is anything wrong with your child.

 Improve language & communication skills with fun learning!

 So When SHOULD You Worry about the Milestones?

 To determine if your child’s inability to walk is cause for concern, you need to look at the big picture; look at everything your child is able to do.
 Even though they may not be walking at 14 months, are they pulling themselves up to stand?
 Do they stand alone?
 Do they bounce up and down when you are holding them?